 See this tour where you can experience the Abu Simbel Sun Festival.

 Set on the east bank of the Nile, this city is also on the itinerary of our tours.
-It was built on the site of ancient Thebes – the pharaohs’ capital during the 16th-11th centuries B.C.
+It was built on the site of ancient Thebes – the pharaohs’ capital during the 16th-11th centuries BC.
 To date, this area is said to have the greatest concentration of ancient ruins in the Nile Valley, if not the world.
-The first stop is the Karnak Temple – this vast complex was once the religious centre of Thebes and upper Egypt.
+The first stop is the Karnak Temple – this vast complex was once the religious centre of Thebes and Upper Egypt.
 It was connected to Luxor by an avenue, lined with sphinxes and to the Nile via a canal.
 The tour will explore the smaller Luxor Temple in the evening, which is located in the middle of town and lit up at night.

 Valley of the Kings

 On the west bank of the Nile, lie the royal tombs of the Valley of the Kings.
 Your guide will share with you the secrets of these Pharaonic royal burial sites.
-Within these tombs you can see evidence of the extravagant preparations the Egyptians believed were needed for the afterlife.
+Within these tombs, you can see evidence of the extravagant preparations the Egyptians believed were needed for the afterlife.
 The underground spaces were filled with clothes, furniture and even food and drink.
-The temples of Queen Hatchepsut, Medinat Habu, and the stone statues of Colossi of Memnon will also be viewed on the tour.
+The temples of Queen Hatshepsut, Medinat Habu, and the stone statues of Colossi of Memnon will also be viewed on the tour.
 For those wanting to see this historical landmark from a different perspective, our tours offer the option of a hot air balloon ride.

 This manic metropolis is where our tours begin and conclude – giving you enough time to take it all in.
 Cairo’s metropolitan area is one of the largest in Africa and the largest in the Middle East.
 The vastness of the city is at times overwhelming, but our guides will have you at ease with informative walking tours.
 You will be taken through the snaking backstreets and visit the lively bazaars.
 A classic Egyptian lunch can also be experienced featuring the country’s unofficial national dish, Kushari – a delicious mix of rice, macaroni and lentils, topped with spicy tomato sauce and crispy fried onions.
-The evening comes to a close with an Al Guri Sufi show (a display of local dance and music) at Wikalat al Ghuri – a 16th century marketplace.
+The evening comes to a close with an Al Guri Sufi show (a display of local dance and music) at Wikalat al Ghuri – a 16th-century marketplace.

 The Red Sea – Hurghada

 Beyond the museums, temples and ancient sites, there is a side to Egypt that is often overlooked – the golden stretch of coast along the country’s Red Sea.
 To take full advantage of the sunny seaside, our tour visits Hurghada.
 Formerly a small fishing village, this beach resort town is now a go-to spot for all water-based activities.
-This part of the coastline is renowned for snorkeling and scuba diving thanks to its rich marine life – you can also try your hand at wind surfing and fishing.
+This part of the coastline is renowned for snorkelling and scuba diving thanks to its rich marine life – you can also try your hand at windsurfing and fishing.
 Further inland, quad biking and camel rides draw the crowds and those who prefer to relax are welcome to do so.
 If you would like to spend some extra time in Hurghada to soak up some more of the year-round sunshine, this can be arranged.